complate/complate.github.io/content/faq.md

 Otherwise a simpler, more traditional approach might be warranted, using a native templating engine within the respective environment.
-In a Node.js environment, that might include [server-side rendering] with JavaScript frameworks like React, Svelte etc.
+With Node.js, that might include [server-side rendering] with JavaScript frameworks like React, Svelte etc.
 Sometimes, client-side rendering might be suitable.
 Maybe.